Multicultural Issues Hum Serv

 HS 101 and WR 121.

 Presents the foundations for developing the skills and sensitivities needed to practice as culturally alert counselors.
-Explore issues and trends related to culture, ethnicity, race, nationality, age, gender, sexual orientation, mental and physical abilities/disabilities, education, religious and spiritual values, immigrant dynamics, and socioeconomic factors which influence counseling relationships, process, and treatment outcomes.
+Explores issues and trends related to culture, ethnicity, race, nationality, age, gender, sexual orientation, mental and physical abilities/disabilities, education, religious and spiritual values, immigrant dynamics, and socioeconomic factors which influence counseling relationships, process, and treatment outcomes.
 Encourages students to engage in self-exploration around their own cultural identities and their responses to issues of diversity including bias, oppression, discrimination and the role of privilege.

 1. Describe the ways in which individual identities worldviews, values, and biases are shaped by multiple cultural influences.